This level of control means that one bad setting can break Chrome. Or worse, malware can take over your whole browser.

 The Chrome Cleanup Tool was intended as a solution to malware, glitches, and adware that sometimes infect Chrome.
 It’s useful for:

 To find out just how often Chrome is crashing, type chrome://crashes into your omnibar.
 This will show you a list of all your browser’s crashes and when they occurred.
+If you see crashes happening more than once every few months, you have a problem.

 For example, in September 2019, Google removed two extensions from the Web Store that had 1.5 million downloads between them.
 Their names—AdBlock and ublock—might sound familiar, because they were designed to be confused with two of the most popular Chrome ad blockers, AdBlock and uBlock Origin.
 Both extensions did real adblocking for a few days, then switched to “cookie stuffing”: loading cookies onto users’ computers to fake a trail of referrals and earn income from site owners.